Accident & Health Insurance

 For a monthly premium, accident insurance can provide funds to help you pay for unexpected expenses after an accidental injury like a fracture or concussion.
 A medical plan may leave you with extra costs to cover that an accident insurance plan can help pay.
 Whatever you need while recovering from an accident or injury, whether that’s another form of transport to get to work or help covering rent while you’re out of work, a payment from accident insurance can help.

-When an accident happens, you submit a claim.
-Next, a claims professional reviews it and, if approved, a payment is sent directly to you.
+When a covered event happens, you submit a claim.
+Next, a claims professional reviews it and, if approved, a payment is sent directly to you to use as you see fit.

-In the event of a policyholder’s accidental death, the cash will be paid out to the designated beneficiary.
+In the event of a policyholder’s accidental death, the benefit will be paid out to the designated beneficiary.

 No one knows when an accident may occur, which is why anyone may benefit from accident insurance.
 It could also be especially beneficial if: